 You can set ATM withdrawal limits for your kid's account.
 This account comes with no minimum balance and no monthly service fees.
 And you need only $25 to open the account.

-What’s interesting about this savings account is that it comes with a sliding APY scale; the more money in the account, the higher interest rate you earn.
+What's interesting about this savings account is that it comes with a sliding APY scale; the more money in the account, the higher the interest rate you earn.
 Accounts with less than $1,000 earn 0.09%.
 Accounts between $1,000 and $9,999 earn 0.10%.
 And accounts with $10,000 plus earn 0.15% as of December 12, 2018.
 This kind of scale can act as motivation for saving more since you can show your child how their earnings grow with their savings rate.

 Although Ally doesn't have a child-specific savings account, it is a bank that your child can grow with.
 Its high-interest rate will give your child a chance to see their money grow more quickly than at other banks.
 And there will be no need to switch account types when they turn 24, as there is with TD Bank.